Grouping in Blazor Pivot Table Component

 NOTE

-When none of the Interval by options are chosen, the OK button in the dialog will be disabled, meaning that at least one interval option should be selected in order to apply the date grouping.
+If no options are selected in the Interval by section, the OK button in the dialog remains disabled.
+At least one interval must be chosen to enable date grouping.

 NOTE